Travel Happy

 Not sure how to pronounce “Suvarnabhumi”?
 It’s not as difficult as it looks – it’s pronounced “soo wan na poom”.
 The airport’s name translates to “The Golden Land”, a traditional name for Thailand and Indochina.

 • Free cellphone SIM cards from AIS, DTAC and True Move — Thailand’s three biggest cellphone carriers — are available upon arrival on Level 2 of Suvarnabhumi Airport.
 Getting one of these means you can have cheap calls and data access while in Thailand.
+You can also pre-order a pocket wifi router to collect on arrival at the airport.

 • Free Wi-Fi is available throughout the terminal.
 The “AOTFreeWiFibyTRUE” network offers free connectivity for two hours.
 Passwords for other Wi-Fi networks are available from the airport’s information desks.